ASNeG/OpcUaWebServer/README.rst

 Usage
 -------------------------------------------------------

-If you have install the server locally you can run it by using the following command:
+If you have installed the server locally, you can run it by using the following command:

 ::